-• The RHC CDC must, at the same time as issuing a NOA, inform the parent or guardian in writing of their right to file an appeal of the action to expel or suspend their child directly with the CDE by submitting a written request for an appeal hearing to EEDappeals@cde.ca.gov, no later than 14 calendar days after receipt of the notice.
+- You will receive a Notice of Action (NOA). described in 5 CCR Section 17783 - You have the right to appeal to the California Department of Education. with the CDE by submitting a written request for an appeal hearing to EEDappeals@cde.ca.gov, no later than 14 calendar days after receipt of the notice.
 Note: This is a change to current requirements.
-State law now includes a specific appeal procedure for suspension and expulsion of children in CSPP, which differs from the procedure required in 5 CCR Section 17785.
+State law now includes a specific appeal procedure for suspension and expulsion of children in CSPP, which differs from the procedure required in 5 CCR Section 17785. - Your child may not attend during the appeal process if there is a safety concern. - The effective date of any action will be no sooner than 24 hours after the NOA is served.